Last revised: November 10, 2014

 As indicated above in #2, Alison treats the three parables in Matthew 25 as a sort of triptych.
 Being prepared for the coming of the bridegroom is to live life in relationship to the world’s victims.

 4. The art connected with this parable is rather interesting.
 Jenee Woodard, at her “The Text This Week” website, provides Links to images of the Wise and Foolish Virgins.
-Robert Widdowson, on the GIRARD Ecunet meeting, offered another link to art which seems to be from the perspective of the foolish virgins who are shut-out: the liberation perspective of Cerezo Barredo’s drawing of the five foolish virgins.
+Robert Widdowson, on the GIRARD Ecunet meeting (no longer available), offered another link to art which seems to be from the perspective of the foolish virgins who are shut-out: the liberation perspective of Cerezo Barredo’s drawing of the five foolish virgins.

 5. Robert Hamerton-Kelly, sermon from November 10, 2002 (Woodside Village Church).